BaderLab/saber/README.md

      --data '{"text": "The phosphorylation of Hdm2 by MK2 promotes the ubiquitination of p53."}'
 ```

-> Currently, the pre-trained 'CRAFT' model in the `pretrained_models/` folder powers the web-service.
+> Currently, the pre-trained 'PRGE' model in the `pretrained_models/` folder powers the web-service.

 #### Juypter notebooks